sctnightcore/slowtoris/README.md

     $ sudo pip3 install PySocks

+You must have the `stem` Python3 module which can be installed with pip:

+    $ sudo pip3 install stem

 If you wish to use the Tor network, tor must be installed and the service must be started.